pds-data-dictionaries/ldd-vikinglander/README.md

-does not, edit the sentence and link accordingly. --> The User's Guide and detailed documentation for using this dictionary in label design and processing are located at https://pds-data-dictionaries.github.io/{repo id}.
+does not, edit the sentence and link accordingly. --> The User's Guide and detailed documentation for using this dictionary in label design and processing are located at https://pds-data-dictionaries.github.io/ldd-vikinglander (TBD).
 <!-- EXAMPLE
      are located at https://pds-data-dictionaries.github.io/ldd-template.
 -->